 Bring water to a boil, then let it sit for about 90 seconds, or set the kettle to 90 °C (194 °F).
 Hotter water aggressively pulls bitter compounds from softer medium-roast beans.

-This is where most light-roast brewers go wrong.
+Here’s where most light-roast brewers go wrong.
 They keep agitating the bed with 3–4 fast pulses, which over-extracts a roast that is already eager to give.

 Use two pulses after the bloom: